wojtryb/Shortcut-Composer/README.md

 - [ ] MacOS (Known bug of canvas losing focus after using PieMenu)
 - [ ] Android (Does not support python plugins yet)

+> **Note**
+> On **Linux** the only oficially supported version of Krita is **.appimage**, which ships with all required dependencies.
+Running the plugin on Krita installed from Snap or distribution repositories is not recommended as it may not work out of the box and may require extra dependency-related work.

 ## How to install or update the plugin:
 1. on [github project page](https://github.com/wojtryb/Shortcut-Composer), click the green button <kbd>code</kbd> and pick the <kbd>download zip</kbd> option.
 Do not extract it.
 2. in krita's topbar, open **Tools > Scripts > Import Python Plugin From File** and pick the downloaded .zip file
 3. restart krita.
 4. set custom shortcuts in **Settings > Configure Krita > Keyboard Shortcuts** under **Scripts > Shortcut Composer: Complex Actions** section.
 By intention, there are no default bindings.

+> **Warning**
+> Some keyboard buttons like **Space, R, Y, V, 1, 2, 3, 4, 5, 6** are reserved for Krita's Canvas Inputs.
+Assigning those keys to actions (including those from the plugin) may result in conflicts and abnormal behaviour different for each OS.
+Either avoid those keys, or remove their bindings in **Settings > Configure Krita > Canvas Input Settings**.

 ## Pre-made actions
 While Shortcut-Composer is highly configurable and extendable, the add-on comes with pre-made, plug-and-play actions.